MisbahMalik01/Nextjs-dashboard/README.md

 # Nextjs-dashboard
-This is my first Next js project
+This is my first Nextjs project